Obama, Prince Charles Climate Hoax: Data Manipulation Exposed

-Compounding the fraud, Karl and his team then "adjusted" the data-set of temperature readings from floating bouys (considered much more reliable, since ships act as their own source of heat) and "adjusted" it upwards a full 0.12 degrees Centegrade, to make it "conform" to the chosen data from ships.
+Compounding the fraud, Karl and his team then "adjusted" the data-set of temperature readings from floating buoys (considered much more reliable, since ships act as their own source of heat) and "adjusted" it upwards a full 0.12 degrees Centigrade, to make it "conform" to the chosen data from ships.
 In addition, the crew "ignored" another data-set, this one from satellites reading mid-atmosphere temperatures, which also did not fit their desired outcome.
-Another set — land-based data — suffered from computer software flaws which produced inconsistent, unreliable results.
+Another set — land-based data — suffered from computer software flaws that produced inconsistent, unreliable results.

 Rep. Lamar Smith (R-TX) is currently investigating that specific NOAA paper from his Committee on Science, Space, and Technology.
 Smith was ridiculed for subpoenaing the "scientists," even though Karl had since left Washington.
 As Smith explained it to the Daily Caller,